Other brands: M-M-R® II

 Schedule and administration

 Priorix® and M-M-R II vaccines are fully interchangeable, a person who receives one M-M-R II can complete their course of vaccines with Priorix.
-MMR vaccine is funded as part of the childhood immunisation schedule at 15 months and 4 years of age.
-The first dose of MMR vaccine can be given at any time from 12 months of age, and the second dose as early as 4 weeks later.
+MMR vaccine is funded as part of the National Immunisation Schedule at 12 months and 15 months of age.

 MMR vaccine is also recommended for some occupations: staff in early childhood services, healthcare assistant and long-term facility carers, laboratory staff, medical, nursing and other health professionals, and students in training for these occupations.